Ayadix64/Chat.Locale/README.md

 - audio/image lz4 comprassing
 - cross platform (linux/macos/bsd's/windows)
 - multi threading uses
+- and no servers requared, your device is the server.

 The code itself is in **ALPHA** stage, but I'm still developing it to make it as stable as possible